Uninett/nav/doc/hacking/hacking.rst

 Javascript testing
 ------------------

-Testing javascript in NAV is straightforward.
-We use Karma_ as a testrunner, Mocha_ as testing framework and Chai_ as assertion library.
+For JavaScript code, we use Karma_ as a testrunner, Mocha_ as the testing framework and Chai_ as the assertion library.
 Assuming you are inside the Docker CI image:

 .. code-block:: sh